s546652/GDP-1-Project_Team_1/Teams_Introduction.md

 I am from Hyderabad.
 I am from Computer Science background and worked as a **Salesforce Developer** for 3 years in a startup.
 I have done certifications as Salesforce Platfrom Developer - I and II and Salesforce Administrator.

+#### I am Naveen Kumar Gundu.
+I'm from Hyderabad.
+I did my Bachelors in CMR Institute of Technology in Computer Sceience and Engineering.
+Worked as a Quality Analust in TCS for 2+ years.